ShaharSadof22/Tasker/README.md

 Using Socket io, the page always stays updated with the data from the backend.

-This application builds on React on the front side and Node and MongoDB Atlas at the backend.
+This application is end-2-end project that builds on React on the front side and Node and MongoDB Atlas at the backend.

 Try it now! - https://tasker-app2020.herokuapp.com/#/